 ROME–While Washington is focusing on the arrival of fiscal doomsday– aka the sequester– the real political action is actually taking place thousands of miles away in Rome.

-That’s right–the next big election isn’t in 2016, or even 2014–it will take place (probably) within the next several weeks.
+That’s right–the next big election isn’t in 2016, or even 2014, it will take place (probably) within the next several weeks.
 On Friday morning, less than 24 hours after the Swiss Guard closed the doors to Castel Gandolfo ceremoniously marking the end of Pope Benedict XVI’s papacy, the cardinals began to meet informally in Rome to discuss the process of electing the next pope.
 On Monday, March 4, the cardinals will begin to formally discuss the start of the conclave in daily pre-conclave meetings.
-A cardinal’s view on these key issues will be a crucial factor when the voting begins.

 On the surface, the politics of electing a pope appear to be very different from the politics of electing an American president.
-There’s no polling, no ads, no ground- gain strategies–basically no hard data to back up the assertions of so-called “experts.”
-And most importantly, the conclave is a closed-door process with a limited number of seats at the table.
+There’s no polling, no ads, no field operations-basically no hard data to back up the assertions of so-called “experts.”
+And of course, the conclave is a closed-door process with a very limited number of seats at the table.
 Nevertheless, below the surface the two processes actually have a lot in common.
 Here’s a list of six unexpected similarities between electing a pope and electing a president.

 1.)
 Social issues play a key role.